-Indra K. Reddy, Ph.D., serves as the founding dean of the Irma Lerma Rangel College of Pharmacy in Kingsville, Texas.
-Prior to joining Texas A&M University System in 2004, Dr. Reddy was professor and co-chair of pharmaceutical sciences and professor of ophthalmology at the University of Arkansas for Medical Sciences in Little Rock.
-He has also held the positions of professor of pharmaceutics at Texas Tech University Health Sciences Center in Amarillo and Pfizer Endowed Professor of Pharmaceutics at the University of Louisiana at Monroe, School of Pharmacy.
+Indra K. Reddy, PhD, serves as professor and founding dean of the Texas A&M Irma Lerma Rangel College of Pharmacy.
+Prior to joining The Texas A&M University System in 2004, Dr. Reddy was professor and co-chair of pharmaceutical sciences and professor of ophthalmology at the University of Arkansas for Medical Sciences in Little Rock, Arkansas.
+He has also held the positions of professor of pharmaceutics at Texas Tech University Health Sciences Center in Amarillo, Texas, and Pfizer Endowed Professor of Pharmaceutics at the University of Louisiana at Monroe, School of Pharmacy.

-Dr. Reddy received his Ph.D. in Pharmaceutical Sciences from the College of Pharmacy at the University of Florida in Gainesville in 1989.
-He received his M.S. in Pharmaceutics from Sagar University in Sagar, India, in 1984, and his B.S. in Pharmacy from Kakatiya University in Warangal, India, in 1982.
+Dr. Reddy received his doctorate in pharmaceutical sciences from the College of Pharmacy at the University of Florida in Gainesville in 1989.
+He received his Master of Science in pharmaceutics from Sagar University in Sagar, India, in 1984, and his Bachelor of Science in pharmacy from Kakatiya University in Warangal, India, in 1982.
 Following completion of his doctorate, Dr. Reddy received a post-doctoral fellowship to study at the Center for Drug Design and Delivery at the University of Florida in Gainesville.

 In 2004, Dr. Reddy completed the Universities and Health-Related Institutions (UHRI) Senior Fellowship Program at the Texas Higher Education Coordinating Board in Austin.
-He also completed the Management Development Program of the Harvard Institutes for Higher Education in Cambridge, Mass., in summer 2005.
+He also completed the Harvard Institutes for Higher Education Management Development Program in 2005 and their Management and Leadership in Education Program in 2010.
 Dr. Reddy was awarded a fellowship by the Food and Drug Administration in 2006, an opportunity that allowed him to interact with the FDA researchers in an advisory capacity.

 Dr. Reddy has done innovative work in the areas of ophthalmic and transdermal drug design/ development and delivery.
 He has authored/co-authored six textbooks; written 13 book chapters; edited two reference books; and published more than 100 research and review articles.
 Among the books are Ocular Therapeutics and Drug Delivery: A Multi Disciplinary Approach, Pharmaceutical and Clinical Calculations, and Essential Math and Calculations for Pharmacy Technicians.
-His most recent publication is a book co-edited with Dr. Reza Mehvar entitled Chirality in Drug Design and Development.
+His most recent publication is Chirality in Drug Design and Development, a book co-edited with Dr. Reza Mehvar.

 Dr. Reddy’s primary research interests include the design of novel ocular drugs and delivery systems; the development, preformulation and evaluation of controlled, targeted and site-specific chemical delivery systems; and the development of cell culture models as alternatives to animal testing.
 He is also interested in active, student-centered learning strategies and the assessment of learning outcomes.